Summary: An interview of Lila Katzen conducted 1964 September 5 by Dorothy Seckler for the Archives of American Art.

 LILA KATZEN: Well no. I think – well, actually I painted and have drawn my whole life and I never knew anything else, it never occurs to me to do anything else.
 I know that there are a lot of artists who did other things and then decided that they wanted to be an artist through various circumstances that sort of made it right.
 In my case my grandfather was a painter and, of course, he did fresco and gold leaf and all that sort of thing, bowls of fruit, angels on the ceiling, etc. and it never occurred to me that I would be anything else.
 I always drew and painted and so on.
 And as I was born in New York I gravitated toward schools that were interested in that development.
 I attended Washington Irving High School and, of course, in the early years one of the things I thought would be really marvelous to be was to be an illustrator…

 END OF INTERVIEW

-This transcript is in the public domain and may be used without permission.
-Quotes and excerpts must be cited as follows: Oral history interview with Lila Katzen, 1964 Sept.
-5, Archives of American Art, Smithsonian Institution.
+Quotes and excerpts must be cited as follows: Oral history interview with Lila Katzen, 1964 September 5.
+Archives of American Art, Smithsonian Institution.